On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Numerical Explorations and Withdrawn Claims

-The Gaussian factor $e^{tu^2}$ amplifies the kernel at large $|u|$ relative to small $|u|$, effectively increasing the ``spread'' of the kernel.
-For the PF$_5$ condition, this rebalances the Taylor coefficients: the deformed coefficients $a_k^{(t)}(u_0)$ grow with $t$ in a way that (for $t$ sufficiently large) resolves the resonance responsible for $C_5 < 0$.

-This connects to de~Bruijn's classical observation~\cite{deBruijn1950} that Gaussian factors act as ``universal multipliers'' for positivity properties: here we quantify precisely how much Gaussian smoothing is needed to heal the PF$_5$ defect at each configuration.
+The Gaussian factor $e^{tu^2}$ amplifies the kernel at large $|u|$ relative to small $|u|$; for the PF$_5$ condition this rebalances the Taylor coefficients until the resonance responsible for the negative determinant disappears.
+This connects to de~Bruijn's classical observation~\cite{deBruijn1950} that Gaussian factors act as universal multipliers for positivity properties.